Equidistribution of rational points and the geometric sieve for toric varieties: Introduction

-Amongst other results concerning equidistribution of rational points, it is announced in the preprint \cite[Theorem 3.10.3]{Chambert-Loir-Tsch} that Principle \ref{prin:Manin-Peyre} holds for smooth projective toric varieties over general number fields.
-However it does not seem evident to extract an effective error term with an explicit dependence on the given adelic neighbourhood.
-On reworking on the approach of \cite{Breteche,Breteche2}, though not straightforward, it may be possible to deduce an asymptotic formula for any given \emph{finite} adelic neighbourhood with an effective error term, while dealing with arbitrary \emph{real} neighbourhoods still appears to be a challenging problem.
+Although Manin's conjecture has been proven for a number of varieties, it is worth emphasising that Principle \ref{prin:Manin-Peyre} has so far only been established in very rare cases (among which are certain complete intersections with many variables and generalised flag varieties, cf. \cite{Birch}, \cite[\S3.2 p.
+227]{PeyreBeyond}, \cite[\S5--\S6]{Peyre}).
+It was announced in the unpublished preprint \cite[Theorem 3.10.3]{Chambert-Loir-Tsch} that Principle 1.1 holds (and more generally integral points are also equidistributed) for smooth proper toric varieties over general number fields.
+However, an counter-example to this preprint concerning integral points is found recently by Wilsch \cite{Wilsch}.
+Since the preprint of our article has appeared, Santens \cite[p.7~2nd paragraph]{Santens} establishes a corrected version.
+Their method, apart from being capable of handling non-split toric varietes (whereas ours depends crucially on the splitness condition), can also deal with more general line bundles.
+However it does not seem evident to extract an effective error term with an explicit dependence on the given adelic neighbourhood following their method.
+On reworking the approach of \cite{Breteche,Breteche2}, though not straightforward, it might be possible to deduce an asymptotic formula for any given \emph{finite} adelic neighbourhood with an effective error term, while dealing with an arbitrary \emph{real} neighbourhood still appears challenging.
 Besides, the deduction of Theorem \ref{thm:maingeomsieve} (and Principle \ref{prin:purity}) seems to go beyond both of these approaches.